 Environmental Policy in the UAE

-Environment Analyst | Winning work in the Middle East Web Feed (http://ea.swstatic.co.uk/feeds/news.xml) Business is booming for environmental consultants in the Middle East.
+Abu Dhabi also plans a 100-megawatt solar power plant.
+Environment Analyst | Winning work in the Middle East.
+Web Feed ( Business is booming for environmental consultants in the Middle East.

 The statement stresses that the scientific understanding of climate change is now sufficiently clear to justify nations taking prompt action and calls on world leaders, including those meeting at the G8 summit at Gleneagles in July 2005, to do the following.
 Acknowledge that the threat of climate change is clear and increasing Launch an international study to explore scientifically-informed targets for atmospheric greenhouse gas concentrations, and their associated emissions scenarios, that will enable nations to avoid impacts deemed unacceptable.